picnichealth/slate/source/resources/encounters/_examination.md

 #### URL Parameters
 Parameter | Data Type | Description
 --------- | --------- | -----------
-effectiveDate | String | The date of the examination patient | [Patient](#patients) | The patient
+date | String | The date of the examination patient | [Patient](#patients) | The patient
 doctorList | Array of Objects | The list of doctors involved location | [MedicalFacility](#medical-facilities) | The location of the examination